LambdaSharp/LambdaSharpTool/Samples/SlackCommandSample/ReadMe.md

 ![λ#](../../Docs/LambdaSharp_v2_small.png)

 # LambdaSharp Slack Command Function

-Before you begin, make sure to [setup your λ# environment](../../Bootstrap/).
+Before you begin, make sure to [setup your λ# CLI](../../Bootstrap/).

 ## Module File

 An invocations schedule is created by adding a `Schedule` source to each function.
 The schedule can either be directly a [CloudWatch Events schedule expression](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) or it can provide an expression and a name.
 The `Name` attribute is used to distinguish between multiple schedule events when needed.

 A [Slack](https://slack.com) command integration is created by adding the `SlackCommand` source to a function.
-The λ# tool automatically generates the API Gateway scaffolding including resources, methods, stages, and a RestApi deployment.
+The λ# CLI automatically generates the API Gateway scaffolding including resources, methods, stages, and a RestApi deployment.
 In addition, the Slack command requests are converted into asynchronous invocation to avoid timeout errors for slow functions.
 Additional details on the Slack Command integration can be [found below](#reference).

 ```yaml
 Name: SlackCommandSample